 My short stories are included in the following anthologies: Confessions: Fact or Fiction? edited by Herta Feely and Marian O’Shea Wernicke; Mamas and Papas: On the Sublime and Heartbreaking Art of Parenting, edited by Alys Masek and Kelly Mayhew; and Living in America: Poetry and Fiction by South Asian American Writers, edited by Roshni Rustomji Kerns.

-My story “Sister” is included in Lalitamba 5, a magazine of spiritual fiction, poetry, and essays.
+“Sister” is included in Lalitamba 5, a magazine of spiritual fiction, poetry, and essays.

 My story “Perfect Sunday” appeared in the January 2012 issue of India Currents magazine.